MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-ipad-app-get-started.md

 Microsoft Intune lets organizations control items like requiring an access pin, controlling how data is handled by the application, and even encrypting application data when the app isn't in use.

->**Note**: If you use the Power BI mobile app on your iPad and your organization has configured Microsoft Intune MAM, then background data refresh is turned off.
+> [AZURE.NOTE] If you use the Power BI mobile app on your iPad and your organization has configured Microsoft Intune MAM, then background data refresh is turned off.
 The next time you enter the app, Power BI refreshes the data from the Power BI service on the web.

 Read more about [configuring Power BI mobile apps with Microsoft Intune](powerbi-admin-mobile-intune.md).